fang-industries/stories/content/episode-2.md

 He starts his Honda, and warms up the vehicle.
 As he waits for everyone to get ready, he plugs in his phone to the car, and jams to Porter Robinson in the car, relating to the lyrics; in hope of a change.

-On his trip to the office, he gets stuck at the highway; he slams his hand on to the steering wheel with rage as he curses out harsh profanity to the car infront.
+On his trip to the office, he gets stuck at the highway; he slams his hand on to the steering wheel with rage as he curses out harsh profanity to the car in-front.
 He gulps down the rest of the coffee, turn up his music and drives the wrong lane as a shortcut.
 He pushes down the pedal and drives in to the right lane.

 ### A stressful afternoon awaits